 The Last Night of October by Greg Chapman

-However, this is not a book without some minute editing faults, and a reader may feel themselves taken aback when a phrase or word is sometimes repeated five or six times within a page or paragraph.
+However, this is not a work without some minor errors, and a reader may feel themselves taken aback when a phrase or word is sometimes repeated within a page or paragraph.
 An example of a sentence that could be easily adjusted:

 His chest rattled and Gerald felt blockage within his chest.

-Though somewhat of a pet-peeve, I’ve always found repeated words to be a hindrance to coherent flow, giving the reader a self-conscious awareness they are actually reading a book.
+Though somewhat of a pet-peeve, I’ve always found repeated words to be a hindrance to coherent flow, giving the reader a self-conscious awareness.
 There is also a generous heaping of adverbs on display ... although the jury is still out with regards to their legitimacy overall in popular fiction.

 Small mishaps aside, this genuinely is a delightful book – one for all ages.
 Rich in metaphorical writing with an aside of aching nostalgia, The Last Night of October is Greg Chapman right at home and in his element.

 Posted by Matthew Tait